jerith/Platform-Guild/language-guides/python/web.rst

 Python for the Web
 ==================

+.. _wsgi:

 WSGI
 ====

-:ref:`WSGI <wsgi>` is a specification that defines an *interface* between web servers and applications.
+:ref:`WSGI <python:wsgi>` is a specification that defines an *interface* between web servers and applications.

 Succinctly, the WSGI specification defines two components: :dfn:`WSGI container`\ s and :dfn:`WSGI application`\ s.
 Containers are web servers.
 They